marcelolerendegui/BME547_Final_Project/design/protocol.rst

    * - Key
      - Description
+   * - 'image_id'
+     - Image ID of the image to download
    * - 'format'
      - Image format to download
+   * - 'user_hash'
+     - A String with the user hash

 If only one image ID is provided, the return value will be a string with the image coded in base64 If many image IDs are provided, the return value will be a string with a zip file with the images coded in base64

+.. list-table:: Downlaod Image Return Value
+   :widths: 10 40
+   :header-rows: 1
+   * - Key
+     - Description
+   * - 'sucess'
+     - True / False
+   * - 'error_msg'
+     - String with the error message
+   * - 'data'
+     -  The WHOLE file converted to a 64base string.

 Image Processing
 ------------------------

-To apply any processing algorithm to an image, the user must generate a POST request to *server:port/api/hist_eq/* with a dictionary with a key (image ID) for each image to process.
+To apply any processing algorithm to an image, the user must generate a POST request to *server:port/api/img_proc/* with a dictionary with a key (image ID) for each image to process.
 Each value must have the following info:

 .. list-table:: Process Image Input
    :widths: 20 40